joshua-zingale/masters-project/report/report.md

 ---
 title: The Development and Introduction in Computer-Science Courses of an AI Tutor
 author: Joshua Zingale
 abstract: "General-purpose generative AI has been deployed in many computer science courses as an instructional aid.
 We present a prototype AI Tutor along with our experience developing, deploying, and gaining institutional support for it, both from our Information Technology Systems and Internal Review Board.
-We also report on data that we collected from student interactions with the AI Tutor, which occured in three sections across the two computer-science courses at the R1 institution in which we deployed the AI Tutor."
+We also report on data that we collected from student interactions with the AI Tutor, which occured in three sections across the two computer-science courses at the R1 institution in which we deployed the AI Tutor.
+We find that, in contrast to previous works, students gravitated toward generally available tools instead of the provided AI Tutor, possibly because today they see an instructor-provided chatbot as something to compete with generally available chatbots.

+This is a draft version for Joshua Zingale's master's project.
+More information than necessary is included and sections need refinement.
+"We" is used only to make transition to a conference paper easier."
 bibliography: references.bib
 ---